Using Negativity Wisely

 Now let us get focused.
 If we have identified that transport and distribution is a potential issue then ask:

 - What could stop us obtaining raw material or delivering to customers?

-- What would happen if the price of diesel fuel rose dramatically?
+- If the price of diesel fuel rose dramatically, what would happen?